 Does kratom damage your liver?
 Absolutely.
-Kratom is a tropical plant (Mitragyna speciosa) that’s originally grown in Southeast Asia.
+Kratom is a tropical plant (Mitragyna speciosa) that was originally grown in Southeast Asia.
 Its leaves contain compounds that can produce mind-altering or psychotropic side effects when abused.
 Because kratom is legal at the federal level in the United States, many people can easily purchase it online.
 It’s often sold as a green powder in packets labeled “jewelry cleaner” or “not for human consumption.”
 Despite the belief that it’s safe because it’s technically legal, kratom liver toxicity is just one of the many side effects that users may experience as a result of abuse.
 Banyan Boca mental health explores these side effects and the amount of danger they pose to those who experience them.

 The role of the liver is to regulate chemical levels in your blood and excrete something called bile, which helps carry waste from the liver.
 All of the blood that leaves the stomach and intestines passes through the liver.
 The liver then processes and breaks down this blood, balancing and creating nutrients that metabolize drugs into forms that are easier for the body to use.